-Download RubyMine using official RubyMine download page using wget command:
+Now we download RubyMine using the official RubyMine download page using

 sudo wget https://download-cf.jetbrains.com/ruby/RubyMine-2018.3.2.tar.gz tar -xvf RubyMine-2018.3.2.tar.gz cd RubyMine-2018.3.2

-Next, run RubyMine like normal programs you should create symbolic link using the following command:
+Next, run RubyMine like normal programs you should create a symbolic link using the following command:

 sudo ln -s ./RubyMine-2018.3.2/bin/rubymine.sh /usr/bin/rubymine

-After successful installation to start RubyMine via terminal run following command:
+After successful installation, to start RubyMine via terminal run the following command: